lddubeau/saxes/README.md

 `closed` - Boolean indicating whether or not the parser can be written to.
 If it's `true`, then wait for the `ready` event to write again.

-`strict` - Boolean indicating whether or not the parser is a jerk.

 `opt` - Any options passed into the constructor.

 `tag` - The current tag being dealt with.